rasamaher/dgrants/app/README.md

 Notes on customizing this app:

 - Primary and secondary theme colors are defined in `tailwind.config.js`.
 Other colors are inlined as classes, e.g. `text-gray-400`.
+- Dark mode is handled with [Nightwind](https://github.com/jjranalli/nightwind), which is a Tailwind CSS plugin that generates a dark theme by automatically inverting color classes.
+The resulting dark mode will not look as a good as a fully customized/hand-crafted dark mode, but this is much less work to implement, and Nightwind does offer some control over the output
 - Vite does not use `process.env.MY_VARIABLE` for environment variables, but instead uses `import.meta.env.VITE_MY_VARIABLE`.
 Values in `.env` that are prefixed with `VITE_` are automatically included.
 Update the type definitions in `src/shims.d.ts` for any new environment variables
 - The Vue router is configured to use `history` mode and assumes the app is hosted at the domain root.
 Both of these defaults can be changed in `src/router/index.ts`
 - Blocknative's [onboard.js](https://docs.blocknative.com/onboard) is used for connecting wallets.
 Like Vue 3, Vite does not automatically polyfill defaults like `os`, `http`, and `crypto` that are needed by onboard.js, so we `require` this in `vite.config.ts`